Genymobile/bitrise-step-genymotion-cloud-saas-start/README.md

   * You can find more example of alternative step referencing at: https://github.com/bitrise-io/bitrise/blob/master/_examples/tutorials/steps-and-workflows/bitrise.yml
 7. Once you're done just commit your changes & create a Pull Request

-## Share your own Step

-You can share your Step or step version with the [bitrise CLI](https://github.com/bitrise-io/bitrise).
-If you use the `bitrise.yml` included in this repository, all you have to do is:

-1. In your Terminal / Command Line `cd` into this directory (where the `bitrise.yml` of the step is located)
-1. Run: `bitrise run test` to test the step
-1. Run: `bitrise run audit-this-step` to audit the `step.yml`
-1. Check the `share-this-step` workflow in the `bitrise.yml`, and fill out the `envs` if you haven't done so already (don't forget to bump the version number if this is an update of your step!)
-1. Then run: `bitrise run share-this-step` to share the step (version) you specified in the `envs`
-1. Send the Pull Request, as described in the logs of `bitrise run share-this-step`

-That's all ;)